Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 gpt2-concat-mod-datatsets-rarity-all-iorder-e13k:
 - experiment to observe whether the worse performance is due to cutting the least frequent inputs

+gpt2-concat-mod-datatsets-rarity-all-iorder-end-e2p6k:
+- experiment to observe whether the worse performance is due to cutting the short but most frequent inputs

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh